thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DevelopAnInstrumentationStrategy.md

 - Are there places where users repeat the same action over and over?

 ![Application Insights UserFlow GUI](ApplicationInsightsUserFlowGUI.png)

+#### Funnels

+Understanding the customer experience is of the utmost importance to your business.
+The progression through a series of steps in a web application is known as a **funnel**.
+You can use Azure Application Insights Funnels to gain insights into your users, and monitor step-by-step conversion rates.

+Before you create your funnel, **decide on the question you want to answer**

 ## Integrate logging and monitoring solutions